The Ultimate Guide to Red Light Therapy for Neuropathy: Nerve Repair & Pain Relief

 For a comprehensive look at how light treats these specific pain signals, read our deep dive: Does Red Light Therapy Work for Nerve Pain and Neuropathy?

-5. The Protocol: Treating Hands and Feet
+5. The Protocol: Treating Peripheral Neuropathy in Feet and Hands

 Treating nerves requires a different approach than treating facial skin.
 You need depth.